What Is An Antibody?

 First, let’s start with what an antibody actually is.
 They are specialized Y-shaped proteins that bind to foreign invaders in the body.
 It could be anything from viruses, bacteria, fungi or parasites.
 They are the immune system’s search team hunting down these invaders.

+What is the job of antibodies?
 Once they find an invader, the antibodies bind to it.
 This then triggers a cascade of actions to vanquish the invader.
 They are part of the body’s adaptive immune system helping it to learn to recognize and eliminate specific pathogens.

 What Do Antibodies Do?

+What are antibodies and what do they do?
 Antibodies help to eliminate disease-causing microbes from the body.
 They will either destroy them or block them from infecting cells.
 They work in a very specific way.
 If the body encounters a microbe for the first time, the immune cells produce antibodies that specifically recognize proteins associated with that particular microbe.

 If you recover from an infection or you receive a vaccine, a small number of these antibody producing immune cells usually remain in the body as memory cells.
 They help to provide immunity to future infections when the body encounters the same bug.